coralogix/terraform-coralogix-aws/modules/cloudwatch-logs/README.md

 | <a name="input_tags"></a> [tags](#input\_tags) | A map of tags to add to all resources | `map(string)` | `{}` | no |

 ### Note:
-You should use the `custom_s3_bucket` variable only when you need to deploy the integration in aws region that coralogix doesn't have a public bucket in (i.e for GovCloud), when using this variable you will need to create a bucket in the region that you want to run the integration in, and pass this bucket name as `custom_s3_bucket`.
+* You should use the `custom_s3_bucket` variable only when you need to deploy the integration in aws region that coralogix doesn't have a public bucket in (i.e for GovCloud), when using this variable you will need to create a bucket in the region that you want to run the integration in, and pass this bucket name as `custom_s3_bucket`.
 The module will download the integration file to your local workspace, and then upload these files to the `custom_s3_bucket`, and remove the file from your local workspace.

+* You can use log field as `Application/Subsystem` names.
+Use the following syntax: `$.my_log.field`.
+In case you leave subsystemName as Empty it will be populated from log group name.

 ## Coralgoix regions
 | Coralogix region | AWS Region | Coralogix Domain |